jakob655/ProcessMiningVisualization_Schuetz_WS2025/docs/algorithms/inductive_miner.md

 The **SPM value** ranges from 0.0 to 1.0 and reflects the semantic quality of a node.
 It defines the threshold below which nodes are considered low-quality due to low frequency or high connectivity, and may be removed for abstraction before discovering cuts in the log.

 The **node frequency** value is in the range of 0.0 to 1.0.
 It filters out nodes that appear too rarely in the log.
 Nodes below this threshold are removed after the SPM filtering step.

-The **edge frequency** value is in the range of 0.0 to 1.0.
-It filters out transitions (edges) that occur too infrequently in the log.
-These edges are removed before utility-based edge filtering is applied.

 The **activity threshold** is in the range of 0.0 to 1.0.
 It removes events from the log that occur less frequently than the defined threshold.